DavidChn05/nikahyuk-mobileapp/README.md

 - Integration with payment gateways for secure transactions.
 - Integration with social media platforms for easy sharing and community building.

-### License: 💎

-NikahYuk is released under the [MIT License]([link-to-license-file](https://github.com/DavidChn05/nikahyuk-mobileapp/blob/master/LICENSE)).
-Please refer to the license file for more details.

 ### Getting Started: 🚀

 To get started with NikahYuk, please refer to the [README.md]([link-to-readme-file](https://github.com/DavidChn05/nikahyuk-mobileapp/blob/master/README.md)) file for instructions on installation, setup, and usage.